Forced Marriage Globally

-Arranged marriages are an alliance or contract between two families who take the lead role in selecting a partner for their adult children, and permit them to consent to or reject the parents’ choice.
-Modernity has, at times, introduced flexibilities into the custom, but immigration has also frozen it.
-Although care is taken to distinguish forced marriages from arranged ones, coercive control and threats by parents blur the distinction.
+Arranged marriages are an alliance or contract between two families who take the lead role in selecting a partner for their adult children, who ostensibly can meaningfully consent to, or reject their parents’ choices.
+Historically, these alliances between families served to safeguard and control property rights, inheritance and wealth transfers, lineage, etc. Modernity has, at times, introduced flexibilities into the custom, but immigration has also frozen it.
+Although care is taken to distinguish forced marriages from arranged ones, coercive control and threats by parents can blur the distinction.

 Minor girls and young adult women are overwhelmingly victims of forced marriages.
 Sons who resist an arranged marriage, have a partner the parents disapprove of, or are gay, may be coerced or tricked into a forced marriage.

-Forced marriage is gender-based violence that can include ensuing abuses such as coerced sexual initiation, marital rape, statutory rape, suppression of sexual orientation or gender identity, interrupted education, domestic violence by husbands and in-laws, transnational abandonment, reproductive coercion resulting in early and/or multiple pregnancies, and femicide.
+Forced marriage is gender-based violence perpetrated by parents that can lead to increased vulnerability to and/or abuses by other family members including coerced sexual initiation, marital rape, statutory rape, suppression of sexual orientation or gender identity, interrupted education, domestic violence by husbands and in-laws, transnational abandonment, reproductive coercion resulting in early and/or multiple pregnancies, and femicide.